clement-del/hol-dassault/dataingestion.md

 In this second exercise, we are going to setup a HTTP streaming ingestion endpoint that will receive  json data from your back end system.<br>
 This is particularly useful when you have to segment and activate customer data in real-time. <br>
-Common use case are: apply personalized content on your website based on customer interactions, or trigger a request for call back to your sales team. <br>
+Common use case are: apply personalized content on your website based on customer interactions, or trigger a request for call back to your sales team. <br><br>
 In our case, we're going to use an incoming event (a web search containing specific keyworks such as Catia) to segment our customer in real-time.

 - Go to Connections > Sources > Catalog.